yamahiex/NCsv/README.md

         this.Pattern = "^[a-zA-Z0-9]+$";
     }

-    protected override string GetErrorMessage(string name)
+    protected override string GetErrorMessage(ICsvItemContext context)
     {
-        return $"{name} must be set to a alphanumeric only.";
+        return $"{context.Name} must be set to a alphanumeric only.";
     }
 }
 ```